ceeoinnovations/SPIKE_AI_Puppy/Lesson_5/README.md

 <details>
   <summary>Using the library</summary>

-<h3> 0.
-Download secrets.py to your SPIKE Prime.</h3>

 <h3> 1.
 Edit the secrets.py file</h3>

 Edit the secrets.py file by replacing BaseID and API Key from your account.
 Refer to the sections <i> Finding the BaseID </i> and <i> Creating API Key </i> above on how to do it.
+Once completed, save this file to your SPIKE.

 <h3> 2.
 Edit the main.py file</h3>